adityachawla005/cryptonite_taskphase_Aditya/hello Hackers/Intro_to_Arguements.md

 ## Solution

-Invoking the hello command and giving the arguement hackers along with it.
+Invoking the hello command and giving the argument hackers along with it.

  ```bash
 Connected!